Lei-Tin/Rei-Bot/README.md

 - Have a queue of songs
 - Choose to download the songs or stream directly
 - Supports URL from YouTube playlists, enqueues all of them
+- Does not support YouTube search query links
+- Does not support playing in multiple channels in the same server at the same time

 # Commands